Indexes materials on literature, languages, linguistics, and folklore, excluding book reviews.

 Indexes literature pertaining to the Middle Ages and Renaissance (400-1700).
 Citations for books, journal material (articles, reviews, review articles, bibliographies, catalogs, abstracts and discographies) are included, as are citations for dissertation abstracts, and essays in books.

 Feminae: Medieval Women and Gender Index covers journal articles, book reviews, and essays in books about women, sexuality, and gender during the Middle Ages.
 Books written by a single author are not indexed in Feminae.
+From their Website.

-Edited by André Vauchez; Translated by Adrian Walford.
+Edited by Andr Vauchez; Translated by Adrian Walford.
 A collaborative work of over 600 scholars from more than forty countries, the Encyclopedia of the Middle Ages provides 3,000 concise and detailed articles on all aspects of the period from the fifth to the fifteenth century.
 It explores art, architecture, religion, law, science, language, philosophy, and theology, as well as cultural, religious, intellectual, social and political history.
 With a focus on focus on Europe and Christendom, the Encyclopedia also covers the rise of Islam and people of other cultures with whom Europeans came into contact.
+From their Website

 IEMA, an entirely new supplement to the Lexikon des Mittelalters (LexMA), is being produced under the joint auspices of the UCLA Center for Medieval and Renaissance Studies and Brepols Publishers; it will be made available at Brepolis, the Brepols site for online medieval encyclopedias, bibliographies, and databases.
 The chronological range of IEMA is 300-1500 CE, and it will cover all of Europe, North Africa, and the Middle East.
 IEMA will complement and fill in gaps in the coverage of the present Lexikon des Mittelalters (LexMA).

-View the 90 second video below to learn how to access library resources off campus.
+View the 90 second video below to learn how to access library resources off-campus.